-Throughout the United States, new practices are coming to the world of real estate.
-Now, there are guarantor companies, special “free rent” months in luxury communities, and now, broker commission rebates are starting to take center stage.
+New practices are coming to the world of real estate throughout the United States.
+There are guarantor companies, special “free rent” months in luxury communities, and broker commission rebates are starting to take center stage.
 This is particularly true in Westchester County, where real estate home sales are hotter than ever.
-Westchester County real estate is not that unique.
-It works the same way as anywhere else in the country.
+Westchester County real estate is not that unique and works the same way as anywhere else in the country.
 If you are new to broker rebates, you probably have many questions about what they do, what they can offer people, and if they’re legit.
 So, let’s take this time to clear up all the misconceptions, shall we?
 We will discuss the real estate commission in Westchester county.

 Broker commission rebates are a unique concept that involves rewarding buyers for being patrons of a specific brokerage.
 Brokerages collect a commission as payment for the work they do in assisting the real estate transaction.
 This is anywhere from 1 to 3 percent of the total price but 2.5% in general.

 A real estate agent commission rebate is a rebate given to a home buyer where the broker “splits” their commission with the buyer at the end of the transaction.
 So, the buyer gets some of their money back.
 It’s a way of saying thank you for using their service.

 Absolutely.
 We decided to make an entire article about the topic that you can refer to.
 But the short story is that they are legal in Westchester.